evodify/genotype-files-manipulations/README.md

 [find_popSpecificAlleles_in_callsTab.py](find_popSpecificAlleles_in_callsTab.py) outputs only unique allele of one population relative to another.

+[findCommonAlleles.py](findCommonAlleles.py) outputs common and rare alleles in a given set of samples.

 [keep_biallelic_in_callsTab.py](keep_biallelic_in_callsTab.py) removes sites with more than two alleles.

 [make_input_MSMC_from_callsTab.py](make_input_MSMC_from_callsTab.py) makes input for [MSMC](https://github.com/stschiff/msmc).